WHY STUDY IN IRELAND?

 Is IELTS required for Ireland Student Visa?

-Most of the Colleges and Universities in Ireland normally require IELTS band scores of 6.5.
-However, Irish Naturalisation and Immigration Service require needs IELTS band scores 5.
+Most of the colleges and universities in Ireland normally require IELTS band scores of 6.5.
+However, Irish Naturalisation and Immigration Service require IELTS band scores 5.

 What are the requirements for Ireland Student Visa?

 The documents that are required for Ireland Student Visa are: